eerie-cosmos/Eerie-cosmos.github.io/Projects.md

 **Institution:** AASTMT
 **Project type:** Robotics applied systems project

-### Research question
-How can an omnidirectional wheeled robot integrate heterogeneous onboard sensing and actuation into a responsive closed-loop control system?

-### Context
-This project involved an omniwheel RoboCup robot operating with multiple sensing and actuation channels in a real embedded-robotics setting.

-### Contribution
+This project addressed the integration of heterogeneous sensing, actuation, and embedded communication within an omnidirectional mobile robotic platform.
+The central objective was to build a responsive closed-loop system in which perception, control, and hardware interfacing were treated as parts of a single robotic architecture rather than as isolated subsystems.

-The work included omnidirectional wheel modeling, multi-sensor integration using encoder, ultrasonic, infrared, magnetic, and camera signals, motor control via PWM, and embedded communication through interfaces such as UART and SPI.
+The work involved omnidirectional wheel modelling, motor actuation through PWM control, and the integration of encoder, ultrasonic, infrared, magnetic, and camera signals in a real embedded-robotics setting.
+It also required communication and systems interfacing through channels such as UART and SPI, alongside practical handling of noisy measurements, feedback loops, and low-level control behaviour.

-### Methods and tools
-- Mobile-robot kinematics and dynamics
-- Closed-loop control
-- Multi-sensor fusion at system level
-- PWM motor actuation
-- Embedded communication and integration

-### Outcome
-The project provided practical experience with noisy sensing, feedback loops, actuator control, and full-system embedded robotics.

-### Research relevance
-It demonstrates hands-on understanding of how robotic perception, control, and hardware interact beyond simulation-only environments.

-### Code and data
+This project was especially formative in developing intuition for how robotic behaviour emerges from the interaction between sensing constraints, actuation limits, and embedded implementation details.
+In retrospect, it forms an early systems-level counterpart to my later work in perception and estimation, and it remains relevant to research directions that require tight coupling between real-world sensing, control, and task execution.

+**Methods and tools:** Mobile-robot kinematics and dynamics, closed-loop control, multi-sensor system integration, PWM motor actuation, embedded communication, and platform-level robotics implementation.

-Public code is not currently provided.
+**Code and data:** Public code is not currently provided.
 The page emphasizes the platform architecture, sensing chain, and control logic.

 ---